quarkiverse/quarkus-bucket4j/README.md

 Bucket4J is a Java rate-limiting library based on the token-bucket algorithm.
 Bucket4j is a thread-safe library that can be used in either a standalone JVM application, or a clustered environment.
 It also supports in-memory or distributed caching via the JCache (JSR107) specification.
 This extension allow you to control the request rate sent to your application by using a dead simple API.

+## Compatibility

+v1.x is compatible with quarkus 3+

 ## Getting Started

 Read the [full documentation](https://quarkiverse.github.io/quarkiverse-docs/quarkus-bucket4j/dev/index.html).